bit-shift-io/the-great-cook-up/banana-oat-muffins.md

 ## Method

 1. Throw ingredients to blender
-2. Mix baking soda and powder in after by hand for extra fluffy
-3. Pour into muffin tray
+2. Pour into muffin tray
-4. Bake in air frier 150 degrees for about 18 mins
+3. Bake in air frier 150 degrees for about 18 mins

 ## Notes